 (13) Any other use which involves as a principal or accessory activity the manufacture, storage, use, handling, transportation or disposal of hazardous materials except in quantities normally associated with operating a single-family dwelling.
 [Amended 4-28-2014ATM by Art.
 33]

-§ 300-16.6 Uses in Primary Aquifer Zone.
+§ 300-10.3.5Uses in Primary Aquifer Zone.

 A. Permitted uses in Primary Aquifer Zone.
 All uses permitted in a Well Protection District, and the following uses, are permitted in a Primary Aquifer Zone, provided that all necessary permits, orders and approvals required by local, state and federal law also are obtained: